Learning Support and Retention

 2. Submit an official high school transcript or GED scores.

 3. Submit official transcript(s) from all colleges attended.
-Courses with a grade of “C” or better will be
+Courses with a grade of “C” or better will be considered for transfer.

 4. Complete the college placement test (exemptions are possible with SAT/ACT scores or college level English/Math courses).
 Must have approval through the Admissions Office.
 There is no charge for the test.